benschwarz/currency.io/README.md

 #### The app
 The app itself is running on Sinatra.
 It doesn't do anything fancy, it's just there to query and parse current currency rates from Yahoo.
-Currencies are pulled over HTTP from Yahoo's Finance services, the interesting aspect of this is that we [used YQL](http://developer.yahoo.com/yql/console/?q=show%20tables&env=store://datatables.org/alltableswithkeys#h=select%20*%20from%20yahoo.finance.xchange%20where%20pair%20in%20%28%27USD%27%2C%20%27AUD%27%29) to do so.
+Currencies are pulled over HTTP from Yahoo's Finance services [using YQL](http://developer.yahoo.com/yql/console/?q=show%20tables&env=store://datatables.org/alltableswithkeys#h=select%20*%20from%20yahoo.finance.xchange%20where%20pair%20in%20%28%27USD%27%2C%20%27AUD%27%29).

 #### Other notes
 We're using an image to do the small drop shadows rather than using `box-shadow`, which turns out to be horrible for performance.